 Hehe, we love marketing.

-These have been huge in helping me make quick progress on my blog.
+These have been huge in helping me make organic search progress on my blog and increase my streams of revenue as a business.
 I talk about why courses are ESSENTIAL to business success here in this post.

 I would not be where I am in my progress without them.